TheReelFolk/TRF/README.md

 ## Deployment

-The website has been deployed to Github pages and can be found at: <https://cianhub.github.io/the-monkees-website/>
+The website has been deployed to domain.com a the url TheReelFolk.com

-## Installation

-1. Clone the repository.
-2. Open index.html in your web browser of choice.

 ## Credits

-### Content

-- The text for 'Band' section was copied from the [Wikipedia article - The Monkees](https://en.wikipedia.org/wiki/The_Monkees)

-### Media

-- The media files used in this website were provided by the Code Institute
+Sofrona Zane

 ### Acknowledgements